 fish are European flounder, whitefish, salmon, sea trout, herring, fourhorn

 sculpin, vimba, European smelt, viviparous eelpout and crucian carp.

-As of 2020, the permanent population of Ruhnu is 55 people including 10 children.
+As of 2020, the permanent population of Ruhnu is 70 people including 17 children and 18 elders.

 The island has 30 households, a harbour, an airfield, a power station, an elementary school, a library, a civic centre, a postal service, a museum, a lighthouse, 2 churches, 2 voluntary rescue societies, a Defence League unit, 2 shops, 8 tourist farms, 8 NGO-s.
 There are 6 cattle and sheep farmers and a couple of beekeepers.